Or What happened in Chandlers’ house on July 11-16, 1993

 Now let’s recall, that on May 9, Victor Gutierrez was in “Hard Copy” with the Chandlers’ documents in his hands, including “consent to anesthesia”.
 Surely, at the end of April, he was running around the news studios in an attempt to sell his story.
 Harvey Levin was probably the first to report on May, 3 that Jordan’s «confession» occurred after anesthesia.
 Previously, that was not reported in the press.

-The KCBS report confirmed what the lawyer, connected to Chandlers, said to her, and what was previously an unverified new information about «confession under anesthesia» became a fact for Fischer.
+The KCBS report confirmed for Fischer what the lawyer, connected to Chandlers, said to her, and what was previously an unverified new information about «confession under anesthesia» became a fact for Fischer.
 At the same time, perhaps, her assumption about sodium amytal became a «fact» automatically: «since it is true about anesthesia, then it is also true about amytal.»

 Such a «leap of thought» — from anesthesia to amytal — seems strange, but, interestingly, almost every one of Michael’s defenders made exactly the same mistake, i.e., after seeing the confirmation of dental anesthesia in the books of Chandlers and VG, they decided that this proves the use of SA specifically.
 For example, «Veritas Project», the first investigators of Michael’s case, after they compared the information from Fisher’s article about SA with the information from Jordan-Gardner interview, decided that the interview confirms the SA, though Jordan only says he was «put to sleep» and does not say HOW.